Non-invasive Covid-19 antigen LFT with rapid results

-A premium lateral flow test with rapid results
+A premium non-invasive antigen lateral flow test with rapid results

-The LFT allows us to identify an active COVID-19 infection using a nose and throat sample.
+Our non-invasive LFT identifies an active COVID-19 infection using just a nose sample.
 Results are available within 15 minutes, with no laboratory testing required.

-Based on the technical data we’ve gathered from analysing multiple LFT devices, ours is the most advanced LFT device available.
+Based on the technical data we’ve gathered from analysing multiple LFT devices, ours is one of the most advanced non-invasive antigen LFT devices available.
 Our devices offer a high diagnostic specificity and diagnostic sensitivity.
-This allows us to identify the virus from 14 days after initial exposure or after the onset of symptoms, while minimising the risk of false negative results.
+This allows identification of the virus from 14 days after initial exposure or after the onset of symptoms, while minimising the risk of false negative results.

-If you are looking for an RT-PCR laboratory test or rapid Antibody testing, please visit here to see all COVID-19 testing options.
+If you are looking for an RT-PCR laboratory test or rapid Antibody testing, please visit here to see all of our COVID-19 testing options.

 How do I understand the lateral flow test results?